Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

+Dr. Passalacqua received his Ph.D. in Anthropology from Michigan State University in 2012 and was certified by the American Board of Forensic Anthropology in 2016.
 Dr. Passalacqua is an Assistant Professor and the Forensic Anthropology Program Coordinator at Western Carolina University.
-Prior to arriving at WCU Dr. Passalacqua worked as a deploying forensic anthropologist with the Defense POW/MIA Accounting Agency - Laboratory.
-Nicholas received his Ph.D. in Anthropology from Michigan State in 2012; and was certified by the American Board of Forensic Anthropology in 2016.
-Dr. Passalacqua is a co-founder and editor of the journal Forensic Anthropology.
-His research interests include age at death estimation, skeletal trauma analysis, and ethics.
-Dr. Passalacqua is a co-author of the award-winning textbook: Forensic Anthropology: Current Methods and Practice, and has numerous publications in such journals as: The Journal of Forensic Sciences, The International Journal of Osteoarchaeology, and The American Journal of Physical Anthropology, as well as chapters in such books as: Skeletal trauma analysis: Case studies in context, The analysis of burned human remains, Age estimation of the human skeleton, and A companion to forensic anthropology.
+Prior to arriving at WCU, he worked as a deploying forensic anthropologist with the Defense POW/MIA Accounting Agency – Laboratory in Oahu, Hawaii.
+Dr. Passalacqua is a co-founder and a current co-editor of the journal Forensic Anthropology.
+He is also currently a board member of the American Board of Forensic Anthropology, the chair of the Anthropology Consensus Body of the Academy Standards Board, and a member of the Anthropology sub-committee of the Organization of Scientific Area Committees.
+Dr. Passalacqua co-authored the award-winning textbook: Forensic anthropology: Current methods and practice, as well as the books: Ethics and professionalism in forensic anthropology, and A laboratory manual for forensic anthropology.
+Dr. Passalacqua also has numerous publications in such journals as: Forensic Anthropology, The American Journal of Physical Anthropology, The International Journal of Osteoarchaeology, and The Journal of Forensic Sciences, as well as chapters in such books as: Skeletal trauma analysis: Case studies in context, The analysis of burned human remains, Age estimation of the human skeleton, and A companion to forensic anthropology.

-Assistant Professor and the Forensic Anthropology Program Coordinator, Western Carolina University, USA
+Assistant Professor and the Forensic Anthropology Program Coordinator at Western Carolina University, NC, USA

 Dr Pilloud is an assistant professor at the University of Nevada, Reno.
 Prior to this appointment she was a forensic anthropologist at the Defense POW/MIA Accounting Agency.
 She is a Diplomate of the American Board of Forensic Anthropology and a Registered Professional Archaeologist.
 Dr. Pilloud is currently the co-editor of Dental Anthropology and serves on the editorial board of Scientific Reports.
 Her research interests focus on the human skeleton and how it can inform our understanding of human behavior in archaeological contexts and also be used in a forensic context as part of the biological profile.
 She is particularly interested in the application of dental morphology and metrics to answering research questions in both of these realms.
 She has active bioarchaeological research programs in Neolithic Anatolia and prehistoric California, and regularly consults with law enforcement agencies to complete forensic anthropological casework.
 She has numerous publications in peer-reviewed journals and edited volumes.
 She is also the co-editor of the volume Biological Distance Analysis: Forensic and Bioarchaeological Perspectives.